whiteb3ar/itechconfessional/README.md

 Build & run is done with npm commands. (comprehensive documentation for nmp can be found <a href="https://docs.npmjs.com/">here</a>)

-each branch contains its own set of instructions
+Each branch contains its own set of simple cmd instructions.
+All that you need is [nodejs](https://nodejs.org/en/) installed.
+That's it!